 Long list, eh?
 Well, you probably won’t be surprised to hear that so far, I’ve had very few patients arrive with most of this information.

-But this is the medical information that we doctors should know, in order to provide your family with better care for your aging loved one.
+But this is the medical information that we doctors should know, in order to provide you or your aging parent with good care.

-But if you haven’t been maintaining a personal health record, an older loved one’s switch to a new doctor is the perfect time to start one.
+But if you haven’t been maintaining a personal health record, a switch to a new doctor is the perfect time to start one.

 So if you have the time, energy, and interest in being proactive, gather up this information and bring it to that new patient visit.
-Your new doctor will hopefully thank you, and your older loved one should be able to get better healthcare.
+Your new doctor will thank you, and you or your older loved one should be able to get better healthcare.

-Have you ever had to switch an older relative to a new doctor?
+Have you ever had to switch yourself or your aging parent to a new doctor?
 Do you have any questions or suggestions related to getting the right health information to new doctors?